Dhruvang121204/Fluxis/README.md

-Here’s a clean and professional README.md content for your project based on your instructions:

----

 # Fluxis

 Fluxis is a cross-platform web application designed to streamline productivity, habit tracking, and personal planning.
 Built using modern tools and technologies, it helps users maintain a healthy routine, organize tasks, and track progress — all in one place.